 Main challenge: Fashion reminds me of technology in that there is a constant stream of new styles, designs and products being released.
 Keeping up with that is impossible unless your blog has multiple writers all working collaboratively and effectively.

 Opportunity: Fashion is actually a very deep and wide topic because it’s so personal.
 So whilst mainstream coverage focuses on well-known design houses, retailers and sometimes even celebrities, there are countless styles and approaches to personal fashion which appeal to different age ranges.
 For example, you could set your blog out to focus on business fashion trends in London or New York, or a type of clothing for a specific age range.
 The options are limitless but depth and detail is critical whatever direction you choose.

-Visual social media platforms like Instagram & Pinterest are also key in this niche as well.
+One thing to keep in mind though: Vvisual social media platforms like Instagram & Pinterest are key in this niche.

 Blog design layouts: Mixture between modern, clean and crisp versus cramped and a little antiquated.

 Typical writing style(s): Very down-to-earth at times, and highly informative.
 Their audience might be struggling (kids are hard work that’s for sure!), so warmth, friendliness and wisdom work really well in this niche.